 Who Cares About Child Trafficking and What is the Solution?

 Child trafficking is a problem in the U.S. that includes labor trafficking and sex trafficking.
 The National Human Trafficking Hotline received 162 reports of child labor trafficking in 2020 and 2,145 reports of child sex trafficking (NHTH, 2021).
-During 2019, there were 877 victims of child sex trafficking founded in 29 U.S. states by child protective services (Chon, 2022).
-The majority (89%) of these victims identified as female.
-One half of these sex trafficking victims also had a founded case of another form of maltreatment.
+During 2019, 877 children experienced child sex trafficking that was deemed founded by child protective services in 29 U.S. states (Chon, 2022).
+Fewer of those affected are male (11%).
+One half of these children who experienced sex trafficking had a founded case of another form of maltreatment.

 With these recommendations in mind, Prevent Child Abuse Vermont, (PCAVT) is currently fine tuning and preparing to pilot and evaluate the CARE Program (Child Anti-trafficking Resources and Education).
 The program is for 7th to 12th grade students, staff of their schools, and their caregivers.
 The precepts of the program are that students and the adults in their lives can learn the risk factors that relate to labor or sex trafficking of children and can learn the skills to seek protective factors shown in research to work.